 - To process financial transactions, invoicing and maintain group arrangements

 - To prevent and detect crime, fraud or corruption

 - To meet legal, regulatory, statutory and ethical responsibilities

 - To visually monitor the safety and security of data subjects in and around our property and grounds

-- For customer profiling, to help us understand what people want to do when they stay at our hotel and to keep our services as relevant as possible.
+- For customer profiling, to help us understand what people want to do when they stay at our hotel and to keep our services, marketing and advertising, as relevant as possible

 The Golden Jubilee Conference Hotel will only keep your personal data for as long as is necessary to fulfil the purposes for which it was collected, and in accordance with legal requirements under UK Company Law.